 The most well-known interactive feature is chat, although elements such as emoji reactions also enable instantaneous communication.
 Other features include Q&A, and gamification through polls, quizzes, and leaderboards.

 The technology behind audience engagement

-According to Cisco, by the end of 2021 livestreaming is expected to account for 80% of all consumer internet traffic.
+According to Cisco, by the end of 2021, live video will increase 15-fold and reach 13 percent of internet video traffic by 2021 (video accounts for almost 80% of all consumer internet traffic).
 The broad scope, rapid growth, and unprecedented scale of live online audience engagement have also contributed to the revolution in realtime data.
 Estimates suggest that 30% of all global data consumed by 2025 will result from realtime information exchange.